-As public gardens tackle questions of relevance and engagement, diversity and inclusion practices must also help a garden fulfill its mission.
-Diversity in garden leadership, staff, volunteers, and board members can provide a greater access to resources in and out of the community.
-Diversity and inclusion practices also provide relevant opportunities that can be taken advantage of, and a lack of diversity at all levels may risk stagnation in mission and practice.
+As public gardens tackle questions of relevance and engagement, diversity and inclusion practices can and must advance a garden’s ability to fulfill its mission.
+Diversity in garden leadership, staff, volunteers, and board members opens up access to resources in and out of the community.
 By strategically implementing diversity and inclusion practices, public gardens can prepare for the future by attracting younger generations of leaders and board members, ensuring sustainability in leadership and management.

 The following questions should be considered as part of an initial self-audit.
 Board members and key leadership staff including Human Resources professionals will ideally be part of this initial conversation and organizational self-reflection.
 If you do not know the answers to some questions, simply note that you don’t have metrics in place.
 Do not be discouraged if your initial responses generate more questions than answers.